 - Settings→Accessibility→Accessibility Shortcut.
 Set Triple Click Home Button for: VoiceOver; Or

 - Ask Siri to Turn over VoiceOver for you.
 You can either press and hold the home button for two seconds to activate Siri or use the “Hey Siri” voice command to turn VoiceOver on.
+(This is also helpful if you get stuck on the password enter screen).

 - Settings→Accessibility→VoiceOver→(Turn VoiceOver on) →VoiceOver Practice.
 Single finger tap "VoiceOver Practice" to select, then single finger double tap to activate or launch the Voice Over Practice session.
-Once launced, touch the center of the screen with one finger to get started.
+Once launched, touch the center of the screen with one finger to get started.

 Download the "What do the gestures do?" worksheet here (accessible Word version)*.
 Complete the worksheet below.
 Not sure what a specific gesture does?
 Go to VoiceOver Practice on your iOS device, perform the desired gesture, and listen as VoiceOver announces the action.